HubTou/PyLists4C/DOC.md

 extern STRING listAscii(LIST* pList); // listStr() alias extern STRING listRepr(LIST* pList); // listStr() alias
 ```
 :warning: We only print the address of STRUCTs.
-Doing more would require passing as parameter a user defined STRUCT printing function or NULL in most cases...

 :construction: Single quotes characters are not backslash-escaped (yet).